meilisearch/integration-guides/templates/CONTRIBUTING.md

 ### Git Branches

 All changes must be made in a branch and submitted as PR.
-We do not adopt any type of branch naming style, but please use something descriptive of your changes.
+We do not enforce any branch naming style, but please use something descriptive of your changes.

 ### Git Commits